WebFritzi/WinGames/README.md

 ![alt text](https://github.com/WebFritzi/WinGames/blob/main/WinGames.png)

 # WinGames
-WinGames is a collection of three popular casual games on early Windows systems: Solitaire, Freecell, and Minesweeper.
-These can be accessed through a Win95-lookalike desktop with a start menu.
+WinGames is a collection of three popular casual games on early Windows systems:
+* Solitaire
+* Freecell, and
+* Minesweeper.

+These can be accessed through a Win95-lookalike desktop with a start button and start menu.
+After startup, you can choose between mouse (in port #1) and joystick (in port #2).